What Is Remortgaging and How Does It Work?

 You Can Save Money

 When you come off your introductory deal you’ll go onto your lender’s SVR, which will be higher than your original rate.
-Switching to a new deal can help you make significant savings.
+Switching to a new remortgage deal can help you make significant savings.
 Find out how much you could save with our mortgage comparison calculator.

 It Can Help You Avoid Moving Home